nzuzo-newsnet/mysite/articles/netabase_store/03-backend-implementation-and-trait-design.md

 }
 ```

-Associated types make the API cleaner.
-Each model has exactly one primary key type and one secondary keys enum, so they should be associated with the implementation rather than chosen at call sites.
+[Associated types][2] make the API cleaner.
+Each model has exactly one primary key type and one secondary keys [enum][4], so they should be associated with the implementation rather than chosen at call sites.

 **2. Borrowing Strategy**